Charges and Coupling Strengths in Gauge Theories with Direct Product Symmetry Groups: Introduction

 On the other hand, the gauge/gauge and gauge/matter field couplings are characterized by their respective covariant derivatives.
 There is enough scale ambiguity in the Lagrangian density to allow the identification of the eigenvalues of the neutral conserved charge operators with the intrinsic quantum numbers---thereby ensuring the fields appearing in the Lagrangian density are elementary fields \cite{WEI}.
 The two sets of parameters---so identified---will be referred to as \emph{intrinsic charges}.
 The (properly scaled) intrinsic charges multiply vertex factors in Feynman diagrams and contribute to the gauge/matter field coupling strengths.
 However, this is not the sole contribution to the coupling strengths.

 The Lagrangian density admits a multiplicative factor for each matter field representation.
-For direct product groups, the representations may be related in such a way that the factors are not trivial (cannot be absorbed into the matter field definition).
-Non-trivial factors multiply the intrinsic charges in the conserved currents, and, therefore, affect the gauge/matter field vertex factors (or coupling strengths).
-These (renormalized) coupling strengths will be referred to as \emph{extrinsic charges} since they are actual measured quantities (provided the associated particle is observable).
+For direct product groups, the representations may be related in such a way that the factors are not trivial in the sense that the factors cannot all be absorbed into the matter field definition.
+Consequently, non-trivial factors may multiply the intrinsic charges in the conserved currents, and, therefore, affect the gauge/matter field vertex factors (or coupling strengths).
+These renormalized coupling strengths will be referred to as \emph{extrinsic charges} since they are actual measured quantities; provided the associated particle is observable.

-\emph{The presence of non-trivial multiplicative factors implies the inequality between the associated intrinsic and extrinsic charges of elementary matter fields}.
+\emph{The presence of non-trivial multiplicative factors implies an inequality between the associated intrinsic and extrinsic charges of elementary matter fields}.
 Although it is the extrinsic charge that is observed, the notion of intrinsic charge is theoretically useful.
-An example is presented that exhibits matter fields with integer $SU(3)\otimes U(2)$ intrinsic charges---yet they couple to $U(2)$ gauge bosons with fractional extrinsic charges.
+An example is presented in section \ref{sec. example} that exhibits matter fields with integer $SU(3)\otimes U(2)$ intrinsic charges---yet they couple to $U(2)$ gauge bosons with fractional extrinsic charges.